Japanese Envoy Welcomes Resumption Of Polio Vaccination Drive In Pakistan - UrduPoint

 Japanese Envoy Welcomes Resumption Of Polio Vaccination Drive In Pakistan

-Japanese Ambassador MATSUDA Kuninori on Friday lauded the resumption of polio vaccination campaign in Pakistan on July 20 after a four-month suspension due to the COVID-19 outbreak

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ) :Japanese Ambassador MATSUDA Kuninori on Friday lauded the resumption of polio vaccination campaign in Pakistan on July 20 after a four-month suspension due to the COVID-19 outbreak.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :Japanese Ambassador MATSUDA Kuninori has lauded the resumption of polio vaccination campaign in Pakistan on July 20 after a four-month suspension due to the COVID-19 outbreak.

 "A total of 58 polio cases have been reported in Pakistan as of July 20 in the current year, Japan welcomes Pakistan's initiative to eradicate polio in the country, including the first round of the resumed campaign which will cover Faisalabad, Attock, South Waziristan, Karachi and Quetta, with a target of vaccinating about 800,000 children under the age of five," he said in a statement.
 Ambassador MATSUDA Kuninori noted that since 1996, Japan had been supporting Pakistan's efforts to eradicate polio, with a cumulative total of $229 million.
 "Japan's assistance has been used for vaccines, cooling equipment for vaccines, vaccinators' daily allowance, educational activities, virus inspection equipment to prevent the spread of polio infection in Pakistan.